tagore15/SDCND_P4_ADVANCE_LANE_FINDING/writeup.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image as shown below.

-ACTUAL IMAGE
+ACTUAL IMAGAE

 ![warped original image][image6]

 WARPED IMAGE

 ![warped transformed image][image7]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-For indentifying lane lines, I did following steps on below binary warped image after perspective transformation from last step in one of curved lane
+For indentifying lane lines, I did following steps on below binary warped image after perspective transformation from last step.
+Take following sample binary image of bird eye view of lane

 ![binary_image][image13]